deleterium/BurstAT/docs/FunctionsTable.md

 | 0x0146 | div_A_by_B | FUN div_A_by_B | Div_A_By_B | • divides A by B (result in B) |
 | 0x0147 | div_B_by_A | FUN div_B_by_A | Div_B_By_A | • divides B by A (result in A) |

-• These functions could cause a divide by zero error which would put the machine in error
+• On division by zero, instruction does nothing.
+No error handling.

 ## 0x0200..0x02ff - Functions that perform hash operations